A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

 Various comments about this description are now in place.
 First, note that it is a mixture of definite outcomes, as denoted by the classically distinguishable states in the apparatus.
-The first term is related to the outcome $+1$, the second to the $-1$, and the third to the $0$ outcome.
-Given that the details of the Hamiltonian are not known, and that this is consistently taken into account in our dynamical description, this equilibrium state fully characterizes the measurement completion.
-Second, as this density matrix simply represents the mixture of classical possibilities, the probabilities obtained in \eqref{eq:avg_eq_probs} and \eqref{eq:avg_eq_prob0} can be directly read out from~\eqref{eq:fully_avg_state}.
+This is the major advantage of our model when compared to the traditional decoherence approach.
+The first term of \eqref{eq:fully_avg_state} is related to the outcome $+1$, the second to the $-1$, and the third to the $0$ outcome.
+Given that the details of the Hamiltonian are not known (and largely not important), and that this is consistently taken into account in our dynamical description, this equilibrium state fully characterizes the measurement completion.
+Second, as this density matrix simply represents the mixture of classical possibilities, the probabilities can be directly read out from~\eqref{eq:fully_avg_state}.
 Notice that we only performed averages to obtain the above state and did not use Born's rule.
-Furthermore, as mentioned before, as the size of the apparatus increases, $d_1\gg d_0$, with the ratio $d_0/d_1$ going to zero.
-In such a limiting situation, the state above approaches:
+One could say that, within our model, Born's rule dynamically emerges in the measurement process.
+Lastly, as the size of the apparatus increases, with the ratio $d_0/d_1$ going to zero, the above description approaches:

 which is the expected state from von Neumann's infinite-resource description of a measurement process.
+Notice that when the information about an outcome is known, that does not specify the microscopic state of the apparatus.
+As such, for each outcome, the corresponding description of the apparatus is the microcanonical ensemble in the corresponding subspace.